ffried/FFTableView/README.md

 If your `AppDelegate` responds to `managedObjectContext` you don't need to set it manually.
 Otherwise you do have to set it manually for example in the `- (void)initialize;` method, which get's called no matter if you use XIBs or create your instances from code.

-Furthermore `FFTableViewController` has two more properties and a convenience method to assign them:
+Furthermore, `FFTableViewController` has two more properties and a convenience method to assign them:

 	@property (nonatomic, strong) FFTableViewDataSource *tableViewDataSource;
 	@property (nonatomic, strong) FFNSFetchedResultsControllerDelegate *fetchedResultsControllerDelegate;